 - Increase urine secretion

 - Increase the production of mucus and saliva

 What Happens When The Parasympathetic Nervous System Is Activated

 - The activation of the parasympathetic nervous system causes a relaxed and calm feeling in the mind and body.

 - Its activation immediately reduces the sense of stress and anxiety.

 - The enteric nervous system, which is also known as the intrinsic nervous system, is one of the three branches of the autonomic nervous system.

 - It is composed of a net-like system of neurons that controls the functions of the gastrointestinal tract.

-- The enteric nervous system is able to work independently from the sympathetic and parasympathetic nervous system.
+- The enteric nervous system can work independently from the sympathetic and parasympathetic nervous systems.

-- It is able to operate independently from the CNS (the brain and spinal cord).
-However, it has a two-way connection with the central nervous system and works in harmony with it to control the digestive system according to the demands of the local and entire body physiological conditions.
+- It can operate independently from the CNS (the brain and spinal cord).
+However, it has a two-way connection with the central nervous system and works in harmony with it to control the digestive system according to the demands of the local and entire body’s physiological conditions.

-- The neurons of the enteric nervous system controls the secretion of the gastrointestinal enzymes as well as the motor functions of the digestive system.
+- The neurons of the enteric nervous system control the secretion of the gastrointestinal enzymes as well as the motor functions of the digestive system.

 Human Nervous System Diagram